Variational Quantum Eigensolver for Classification in Credit Sales Risk: Conclusions

 \section{Conclusions}

-In this work, we have shown that the VQE approach may be utilized to perform the classification task.
+In this work, we have shown that the VQE approach together with the SWAP-Test may be utilized to perform the classification task.
 Firstly, we have normalized the analyzed data set.
 This process ensured avoiding excessive influence of some variables on the constructed model and transformed the classical observations to quantum states.
 This strategy of data preparation is universal and may be applied for variables of any type.

 Using the classical method of machine learning, we have shown in Sec.~\ref{lbl:sec:accuracy:of:classical:techniques:iccs:2023:jw:ms} that constructed decision problem may be solved by the classical computer with a high accuracy.
 However, the classical models which were capable to fit to the analyzed data were quite complex (e.g. SVM with a polynomial kernel function or Random Forest Classifier).